 We have found that 𝛼 -TfR is eluted off of the size-exclusion chromatography column at about 38 minutes, and we obtained a final protein concentration of 15 𝜇𝑀.
 We also found the PVDMA is insoluble in water or PBS and thus we needed to functionalize it with Jeffamine, a polyetheramine that makes the polymer more water-soluble.
 We characterized the functionalized PVDMA using FTIR spectroscopy.
 The more Jeffamine we added, the more water-soluble the polymer became.
 We also found that functionalized PVDMA successfully conjugates to bovine serum albumin and lysozyme used as control proteins using SDS-PAGE protein gel analysis.
 Ultimately, the functionalized PVDMA will be tested with 𝛼 -TfRprotein and we will use mass spectrometry techniques to quantitatively determine the ratios of protein to polymer, and gel permeation chromatography to determine the molecular weight of PVDMA.

 Jumai'an, Eugenie Amjad, "Conjugation of engineered proteins to Azlactone-functionalized polymers for drug-delivery applications" (2017).
-Theses, Dissertations, and Projects.
-1827.
+Honors Project, Smith College, Northampton, MA.